tgi-io/tgi-core/spec/README.md

 <blockquote>returns <strong>got milk</strong> as expected
 </blockquote>
 ## [&#9664;](#-attribute)&nbsp;[&#8984;](#table-of-contents)&nbsp;[&#9654;](#-delta) &nbsp;Command
 <p>Command is an abstraction for command execution.
 It provides for multi methods of task executionand control over invocation and state monitoring.
 The primary use is to have a simple API method to respond to UI tasks.
-It can be used for processing / validation / storage / reporting type of use cases since it handles the asynchronous nature of javascript and abstracts in a way to easily incorporate business logic.</p>
+It can be used for processing / validation / storage / reporting type of use cases since it handles the asynchronous nature of javascript and abstracts in a way to easily incorporate application logic.</p>
 #### CONSTRUCTOR
 &nbsp;<b><i>objects created should be an instance of Command:</i></b>
 ```javascript